senchalabs/docs-i18n/guides/dataview/README.md

         defaultType: 'mylistitem'
     });

-There are two key additions.
-Firstly, we add the {@link Ext.dataview.DataView#useComponents useComponents} configuration and set it to `true`.
-Secondly, we set the {@link Ext.dataview.DataView#defaultType defaultType} configuration to our item component `mylistitem`.
-This tells the {@link Ext.dataview.DataView DataView} to use our defined item component as the view for each item.
+This code has two key additions.
+First, we added the {@link Ext.dataview.DataView#useComponents useComponents} configuration and set it to `true`.
+Second, we set the {@link Ext.dataview.DataView#defaultType defaultType} configuration to the previously created `mylistitem` item component.
+This tells the {@link Ext.dataview.DataView DataView} to use the defined item component as the view for each item.

-Now if we run this code together, we can see the component {@link Ext.dataview.DataView DataView} in action.
+If we run this code together, we can see the component {@link Ext.dataview.DataView DataView} in action.

     @example preview
     Ext.define('MyListItem', {